 As with social media, our utilization of external speaking platforms can significantly impact the Company's reputation and business activities.
 Employees must submit and obtain approval before all speaking engagements for which they will be addressing an audience (of any size) with the Company name attributed to their title.
 Such speaking engagements include seminars, fairs, conferences, events, speeches, presentations, panel discussions, podcasts, and any other public-facing opportunity.

-For more information regarding how to obtain approval for speaking engagements, please review the Company's speaking engagement policies and procedures (e.g., CC.COMM.24 in the U.S.), or contact a member of the Communications department.
+For more information regarding how to obtain approval for speaking engagements, please review the Company's Speaking Engagement/Opportunity policy (CC.COMM.01), or contact a member of the Communications department.

 Examples of Social Media